• Skip to main content

 About The Photographs

 Now a few words about the photographs.
 The first few are the new Acibadem hospital at Alutnizade, near where we stay when in Istanbul.
-It displays good lines, interesting glass side, but the roads on all sides are traffic traps with narrow two-way traffic and unusual parking!
+It displays good lines, an interesting glass facade, but the roads on all sides are traffic traps with narrow two-way traffic and unusual parking!
 The fancy exterior is matched by its fancy and posh interior, apparently appealing to the wealthy healthcare tourists from the Arabic countries.
-The lobby is immense where a half a dozen people greet and direct you where you want to go.
+The lobby is immense where half a dozen people greet and direct you where you want to go.
 The translucent doors between the waiting areas and the offices have no doorknobs, just wave your hand in front of the sensor on the wall!

-The next several photographs present the Bosphorus Bridge, its traffic, and surroundings.
+The next several photographs present the Bosphorus Bridge, its traffic, and its surroundings.
 I took most of these photographs from a moving car except a few.
 You can see the “towering towers” over the city, one I titled Istanbul Behind Bars is a metaphor for the city being taken prisoner by the construction.
 Then, pay attention to the image I used in the opening, which links the towers to the graveyard connected by an array of about 25-year-old apartment buildings.

 Then you will travel with me on one of the highways decorated by many construction sites and more “towers!”
 Some finished, some still under construction, yet others are just starting.
 You will see the curved buildings, round ones, some even look like fancy Lego structures.
 Don’t miss the one that looks like a fun-house mirror distortion and the one that has the title at the gate “Istanbul Medeniyet Universitesi” or Istanbul Civilization University!
 One of the dozens of “universities” in Istanbul.
 The series will end with a few sensibly designed buildings.
 The Toyota building reflects some Japanese simplicity and elements, and the side view of the new Yapi Kredi Bank building shows an effective use of glass and clean lines.